mila-iqia/babyai/EXPERIMENTS.md

 Note: use `level_type='big'` in your `main` call to train big models of the kind that we use for big 3x3 maze levels.

 ### Curriculum learning sample efficiency.
-TODO
+Use the `pretrained_model` argument of `main` from `babyai/efficiency.py`.

 ### Big baselines for all Levels
 Just like above, but always use a big model.

-Train for 20 passes over the dataset.
+To reproduce results in the paper, trained for 20 passes over 1M examples for big levels and 40 passes for small levels.

-## Imitation learning from an RL expert
+### Imitation learning from an RL expert

 Generate 1M demos from the agents that were trained for ~24 hours.
 Do same as above.

-## Interactive Imitation Learning
-TODO